All News — Page 38

 Rural clinics across Alabama are closing, leaving empty rooms that signal lost access.
 Families face long drives for basic care.
 A grandmother manages heart failure alone, a farmer delays cancer screenings, and a mother travels an hour for prenatal visits while caring for other children.
 These are real lives burdened by a fragile system.
 The […]

-Alabama Governor Kay Ivey is stepping into the fight over the future of Alabama Public Television in a letter issued today, urging the board that oversees the network to slow down, follow the law, and listen to Alabama voters before making any move to cut ties with PBS.
-Ivey made it clear to the Alabama […]
+Governor Kay Ivey urged the board that oversees Alabama Public Television to listen to Alabama before making any move to cut ties with PBS.

 7. U.S. Speaker of the House Mike Johnson (R-La.) expressed intense anger over a last-minute Senate provision in the government funding bill enabling U.S. senators, including Governor-elect National Championship-winning Coach U.S. Senator Tommy Tuberville (R-Auburn), to sue over being spied on by the FBI during the Biden administration and vowed to repeal it.
 6. A […]